 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
-Magnolia Water is responsible for providing high quality drinking water but cannot control the variety of plumbing materials.
+Confluence Rivers is responsible for providing high quality drinking water but cannot control the variety of plumbing materials.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.

 In compliance with Federal Regulation (40 CFR Part 141 Subpart 1) CSWR finds it necessary for the health and safety of our customers to adopt lead control standards which ban the use of lead materials in the public drinking water system and private plumbing connected to the public drinking water system.
+No connection shall be installed or maintained where lead base materials were used in construction or modification of the drinking water plumbing after January 1, 1989.
+Contact CSWR immediately if you suspect you have lead plumbing.